Effects of Drugs & Alcohol on the Reproductive System

 This article is not designed to diagnose a reproductive health issue in anyone.
 It is to be used for educational purposes regarding the abuse of drugs and alcohol and reproductive health.

-General Effects of Substance Use Disorders on the Female Reproductive System
+Effects of Substance Abuse on the Female Reproductive System

-The manifestation of a substance use disorder in a woman can affect their reproductive system in numerous ways.
+The manifestation of a substance use disorder in a woman may affect their reproductive health and organs in the following ways:

 Effects of Substance Abuse on the Male Reproductive System

-Men can experience numerous issues with reproductive problems as a result of a substance use disorder.
+Men can experience numerous issues with reproductive problems as a result of a substance use disorder, which can include:

 The Effects of Drugs on Pregnancy